 Q: My grandson has been a very sick little boy who has suffered bouts of severe diarrhea and vomiting.
-At last his parents got a diagnosis for him – a type of allergy called FPIES, and they’re now avoiding several foods including milk and soy.
-It seems it’s not a “typical” food allergy.
+At last his parents got a diagnosis for him – a type of allergy called FPIES.
+They’re now avoiding several foods including milk and soy.
+It seems this is not a “typical” food allergy.
 Could you explain what it is?

 Dr. Sicherer: FPIES stands for food protein-induced enterocolitis syndrome, which is a type of food allergy because the immune system is involved.
 However, allergy skin and blood tests are usually negative.

-These symptoms mimic a serious infection, and if blood tests are done they may also suggest an infection because the white blood cell count goes up.
+These symptoms mimic a serious infection.
+In fact, if blood tests are done they may also suggest an infection because the white blood cell count goes up.
 Since typical allergy tests are negative, and because of the delayed symptoms, the syndrome is often misdiagnosed until a pattern is observed.
-Sometimes the vomiting and diarrhea are persistent, rather than episodic, if the food has been eaten without interruption.